-A ceremony usually includes a welcome, thoughts about life and death from a non-religious perspective, tributes to the deceased person, quiet reflection, and the formal committal or farewell.
+A typical ceremony usually includes a welcome, thoughts about life and death from a non-religious perspective, tributes to the deceased person, period of quiet reflection, and the formal committal or farewell.
 We will discuss choices of music, poems and readings and I can offer suggestions if needed.
-The shape, content and level of formality for the funeral are all completely flexible, but dignity and respect are always assured.
+The shape, content and level of formality for the funeral are all completely flexible, and dignity and respect are always assured.
 Most importantly, the deceased person remains at the heart of the event, with their life reflected upon and celebrated.

 I will share with you the draft script for the ceremony so that we can ensure the wording and tone is just right, and after the ceremony you will receive a presentation copy as a keepsake or maybe to share with family and friends who were unable to come.